Stockholder Proposal on Reporting Political Contributions

 The Board recommends that stockholders vote AGAINST this proposal for the following reasons:

-Allstate issues an annual Corporate Involvement in Public Policy report, which provides a comprehensive discussion of Allstate’s activities.
-The report describes the Board’s process for overseeing expenditures, the strategic and business rationale for expenditures, total amounts contributed by category (including non-deductible amounts for certain lobbying activities and to political candidates and organizations), those involved in the decision-making process, and the major organizations supported.
+- Allstate issues an annual Public Policy report (found at allstatesustainability.com), which describes the Board’s oversight and internal governance processes, business rationale for expenditures, total amounts contributed by category (including non-deductible amounts for lobbying), and major organizations supported.